 There are different types of towels based on their usage.

 The low-cost microfiber towels fall into this category, with weight between 200 -300 gsm and a 80-20 blend of polyster and polymide.
 These are used for cleaning exterior or interior and we have good collections of cleaning towels.

 3. Drying Towels

-This is used to dry the car after the wash.
-These types of towels having very high water absorbency and mostly in waffle weave pattern.
+Drying towels are used to dry the car after the wash because these types of towels having very high water absorbency and mostly in waffle weave pattern.
 They will not be as soft as normal microfiber towels and normally of 80-20 blend.

 4. Glass towels